Uppsala Cathedral: History

 Further renovation work in the early 1970s led to improvements in the building's structure and included restoration of the walls and windows.
 Large portions of cement additions by Zettervall to the exterior structure of the cathedral were removed decades later as they adversely affected the building's fabric.
 In 1989, Pope John Paul II took part in an ecumenical service in Uppsala Cathedral with Archbishop Bertil Werkström.
 Fire protection equipment was installed in 2010 and the electrical and heating systems have been replaced.

+Between 2019 and 2021, the Uppsala Cathedral underwent a major restoration of its twin spire crowns and crosses.
+The structures - measuring 10 meters high, 3.5 meters wide, and weighing 4.2 tons - were originally installed in 1889 and made of cast iron, showed significant signs of corrosion and cracking, prompting concerns about their structural integrity.
+Following an inspection in 2015, a restoration project was initiated to ensure the safety and longevity of these prominent architectural features.

+The restoration involved removing the original elements, performing detailed structural analyses, and casting new components using modern ductile iron to replicate the originals while improving durability.
+The work was carried out by Swedish research institutes and foundries, with new parts designed to maintain the historical appearance while enhancing resistance to moisture and rust.
+The reinstallation of the spires began in May 2021, and the original crosses were returned to their positions later that summer.
+The project was completed in autumn 2021.